HMS Royal Oak (1892)

-HMS Royal Oak was one of seven pre-dreadnought battleships built for the Royal Navy during the 1890s.
+HMS Royal Oak was one of seven s built for the Royal Navy during the 1890s.
 Upon her completion in 1894, she was initially placed in reserve until mobilised in 1896 for service with the Flying Squadron.
 After returning briefly to reserve, the ship was assigned the following year to the Mediterranean Fleet.
 Royal Oak remained there until 1902 when she returned home; after a refit, the ship was assigned to the Home Fleet, where she served as the flagship of the fleet's second-in-command in 1904–05.
 Royal Oak was then reduced to reserve until she was taken out of service in 1911.
 The ship was sold for scrap in early 1914.